A Metropolis-class sampler for targets with non-convex support: Introduction

-This can either be the main task or just a sub-routine of a more complex method.
-To ilustrate this in the context of MCMC consider the hybrid slice sampler \cite{neal2003} that we now outline briefly.
-Suppose that the support of the target $\rho$ is a bounded domain $K \subset \mathbb{R}^d$.
-Given the current state $X_n \in K$, the following two steps generate the next state $X_{n+1}$: (i) pick $t$ uniformly at random from the interval $ [0,\rho(X_n)]$, and (ii) sample $X_{n+1}$ from the conditional distribution $\pi$ where $\K$ is the super-level set $\K = \K(t) := \{x \in K: \rho(x) \geq t\}$, and $\mathbb{P}$ is the uniform distribution on $K$.
-Even if the super-level sets $\K(t)$ can be evaluated in closed form, if $\rho$ has multiple local modes then $\K(t)$ is in general a non-convex set.
-For better exploration of each $\K(t)$, the skipping sampler may here be used in the place of RWM to approximately achieve (ii),

-Potential applications arise also in the study of rare events.
-In subset simulation (see for example \cite{au2001estimation}), sampling is performed conditionally on a sequence of nested events which may be non-convex.
-Indeed, these nested events are often a sequence of level sets.
-Here again the skipping sampler has an advantage over RWM.

-Further, our work has applications to probabilistic methods for deterministic non-convex optimisation such as multistart~\cite{Jain1993,Marti2003} and basin-hopping~\cite{Leary2000,Wales1997}.
-These methods combine deterministic local search, such as given by a gradient method, with random perturbations or re-initialisations.
-Here the skipping sampler can be used as the randomisation device in order to accelerate convergence by improving the exploration of a non-convex possibly disconnected landscape.
+Beyond the context of random sampling, our work has applications to probabilistic methods for deterministic non-convex optimisation such as multistart~\cite{Jain1993,Marti2003} and basin-hopping~\cite{Leary2000,Wales1997}.
+These methods combine deterministic local search, such as given by a gradient method, with random perturbations or re-initialisations which may be performed using the skipping sampler to improve exploration.
 Section \ref{sec:num} provides numerical examples of these applications.